Sabri, Iran

-Sabri (صبري, also Romanized as Şabrī; also known as Ẕabarī) is a village in Kuh Hamayi Rural District, Rud Ab District, Sabzevar County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 48, in 15 families.
+Sabri (صبري) (Note: Also romanized as Şabrī; also known as Ẕabarī) is a village in Kuh Hamayi Rural District of Rud Ab District in Sabzevar County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 48 in 15 households.
+The following census in 2011 counted 73 people in 25 households.
+The 2016 census measured the population of the village as 54 people in 25 households.